 Data and Methodology

-This analysis is based on a Blastra's presence agent scan run on April 13, 2026.
-We assessed Miro's presence across 21 software directories and review sites using automated agents that search for, browse, and verify product listings.
+This analysis was run on April 13, 2026.
+We assessed Miro's presence across 21 software directories and review sites.
 Review counts, ratings, and claim status are point-in-time snapshots.

 Miro is not a Blastra customer.
 This teardown uses publicly available data.
 Contact us if you are interested in our assessments: ceo@blastra.io

-Blastra scans your presence across G2, Capterra, TrustRadius, Gartner, SourceForge, and more — then shows you what's claimed, what's missing, and what needs attention.
+Blastra analyzes your presence across G2, Capterra, TrustRadius, Gartner, SourceForge, and more — then shows you what's claimed, what's missing, and what needs attention.